Make your introduction more memorable

 Play to your audience.
 It’s helpful to have several versions of your elevator pitch that you can tailor when you are speaking to one person, a trio of workshop participants or a room of networking group members.
 Consider also whether the audience is from the same profession as yourself, are members of a target market or represent a random assortment of occupations.
 Adjust your remarks accordingly.

 Ready to give your elevator pitch a lift?
-Contact me at 212.677.5770 or email at Janet@JanetLFalk.com.
+Contact me at 212.677.5770, set an appointment here or email me at Janet@JanetLFalk.com.
 We’ll brainstorm together to write an elevator pitch that zooms up to the C-suite.

 Click here to read prior issues of this newsletter.